mjohnson518/supernova-web/docs/nova-docs/technical-docs/cryptography.md

 ## Zero-Knowledge Proof Systems

-SuperNova includes a comprehensive implementation of zero-knowledge proof systems to enable privacy-preserving transactions and other advanced features.
+Supernova includes a comprehensive implementation of zero-knowledge proof systems to enable privacy-preserving transactions and other advanced features.

 ### Supported Zero-Knowledge Proof Types